polterguy/polterguy.github.io/documentation/faq/index.md

 # FAQ

-These are frequently asked questions related to Magic and Hyperlambda, and serves as an FAQ for anything related to Aista, Magic and Hyperlambda.
+These are frequently asked questions related to Magic and Hyperlambda, and serves as an FAQ for anything related to Magic and Hyperlambda.
 If your question is not answered, you can send your question to [team@ainiro.io](mailto:team@ainiro.io), and we will try to answer you at the best of our abilities.

-## What is Aista Magic Cloud?
+## What is Magic Cloud?

-Aista Magic Cloud, or simply Magic for short, is an open source cloud based software development platform, based upon artificial intelligence, machine learning, and software development automation.
+Magic Cloud, or simply Magic for short, is an open source cloud based software development platform, based upon artificial intelligence, machine learning, and software development automation.
 At its core it is built on top of Hyperlambda, which is a declarative meta programming language, allowing for the computer to for the most parts automagically assemble your code, in particular backend